keplernetwork/kepler/doc/switch_commitment.md

 ## Conclusion

-Grin uses Pedersen Commitments - like other privacy cryptocurrencies do as well - with the only difference that the random blinding factor `r` is created using the ElGamal commitment scheme.
+Kepler uses Pedersen Commitments - like other privacy cryptocurrencies do as well - with the only difference that the random blinding factor `r` is created using the ElGamal commitment scheme.